yigittuncer07/yigittuncer07/README.md

 ### HI

-- 📫 How to reach me: yigittuncer@marun.edu.tr
+- How to reach me: yigittuncer@marun.edu.tr
 - Personal Website: [yigittuncer.net](http://yigittuncer.net/)
 - Student at Marmara University Computer Science Engineering
-- Also on my free time I do CTF's on tryhackme.com
+- When I have free time I like to do CTF's on tryhackme.com